 I’m sure that there were a number of people just like me.
 People who saw her, and quickly passed her up once they noticed her birth year.
 That realization was enough to make me tear up.

-It wasn’t long after seeing her again, that I forfeited my deposit and applied to adopt Onyx.
+It wasn’t long after seeing her again, that I decided against getting the puppy and applied to adopt Onyx.
 Altogether, it was about a 3-month-long process.
 One that included countless interviews, home checks, behavioral assessments on my current dog, and even vet and personal reference checks to ensure that my current dog was being well cared for.
 There was no stone left unturned, which made a lot of the apprehensions from before almost disappear.
 They didn’t want to dump this dog on just anyone, they wanted her to find the perfect home and family.

 Getting the call that I was approved to adopt Onyx was some of the happiest news of my life.
 I could hardly contain my excitement, but there was still one very important step before she could stay with us.
 She still had to make a 20-hour car ride from Texas to Ohio and get along with my first dog, Cas (dun, dun, DUN).